 Prior to the Covid caused shifts in events, we were already discussing registration fatigue.
 Peer-to-peer events are a fundraising staple, and with each new year there was some other type of new-hot-thing in which to participate.
 We’ve seen many trends over the last decade.
 We had the color runs, the endurance challenges, the 5-10-20k walks/runs, marathons and the list has continued to grow and fragment further.

-Then, we reach Spring 2020 and suddenly every group on the planet is trying to determine how to take their events virtual.
+We reached Spring 2020 and suddenly everyone on the planet is trying to determine how to take their events virtual.
 In my opinion, events have always had a huge virtual component, as we position all marketing to drive people to a website to take actions prior to the actual event day.
 We really, have just been repackaging the in-person event day and calling it virtual.
 However, to stay on topic; We have continuously asked our constituent bases to participate, give, share and repeat.

-Now with the “virtual” components in place, we are adding more screen time, more forms, more steps and more fatigue.
+Now with the “virtual” components in place, we are adding more screen time, more registration forms.
+Meaning, more steps to complete and more fatigue.
 We can’t really eliminate forms, it’s how we know who wants to connect and it’s how we measure user data.
 What we can do is begin to rethink what we are asking people to register for as we streamline event planning.

 So, how can we rework our smaller initiatives, as well as those where we are asking the community to be more involved, the answer is simple:

 Let’s say you have a create your own fundraising model (bake sale, car wash, donate a birthday).
 These require an individual to register to create their peer-to-peer page.
 Then they must customize the page, hopefully make a personal gift and then send emails and make social posts to get friends and family to make gifts.
 This is a lot of work when you also want them to participate in your annual walk, donate to your one-time campaigns like #GivingTuesday and explore your culinary events.